RickyRicer/RickyRicer/README.md

 - 👋 Hi, I’m Rick!
 - 👀 I’m interested in working with you on your next big project!
 - 🌱 I’m currently learning javascript, and node.js!
 I love it, and can't wait to learn more.
 - 💞️ I’m looking to collaborate on EVERYTHING!
-I'm really interested in your blockchain or NFT project!
+I'm really interested in your blockchain, smart contract, or NFT project!
 - 📫 How to reach me email, linkedin, all the socials, discord, really anyway you can find!

 <!---